-The SACE is flexible and your achedule may differ depending on your school.
-The majority of students in South Australia will start their journey with the Personal Learning Plan in Year 10, their selection of Stage 1 subjects in Year 11 (including the compulsory Maths and English choices), and their selection of Stage 2 subjects in Year 12 (including the Research Project).
-To view all subjects offered by SACE visit sace.sa.edu.au nal Learning Plan (T0 credits) Stage 1 General Mathematics (10 credits - one seme
+The SMEE is floated and your schedule may offlier depending on your schedul.
+The majority of students is South Australia will start their journey with the Financial Learning Films in Your 19, their selection of Stage 1 subjects in Your 11 (Socialing the corrections) with any Confignith execution, and their selection of Stage 2 subjects in Your 12 (including the Restorch Project).
+To view all subjects offlew the solid.
+State stands are